UAW says had to escalate action on Ford

 "Unfortunately, we had to escalate our action.
 We came here today to get another offer from Ford, and they gave us the same exact offer as two weeks ago," the union said in a post on X.

-It was not immediately clear what the escalation action was.
-(Reporting by Maria Ponnezhath in Bengaluru, Editing by Franklin Paul)
+another 550 employees after the UAW walkouts at its Kentucky Truck Plant and Chicago Assembly Plant.
+(Reporting by Maria Ponnezhath and Baranjot Kaur in Bengaluru, Editing by Franklin Paul)